FREVA-CLINT/freva-deployment/docs/Configure.md

 ## Setting the python and git path
 Some systems do not have access to python3.4+ (/usr/bin/python3) or git by default.
-In such cases you can overwrite the `ansible_python_interpreter` in the inventory settings of the server section to point ansible to a custom `python3` bindary.
+In such cases you can overwrite the `ansible_python_interpreter` in the inventory settings of the server section to point ansible to a custom `python3` binary.
 For example

 ```
 ansible_python_interpreter=/sw/spack-rhel6/miniforge3-4.9.2-3-Linux-x86_64-pwdbqi/bin/python3